sachinb4u/git-development-tutorial/GitHub-Forked-Repository-Setup.md

          65aa625..9de8458  master -> master
 ```

-💡 # Important Note
+# 💡 Important Note
-> You need to synchronize your forked repository often, it's like taking latest copy from the P4 repository and working on latest code.
+> You need to synchronize your forked local repository regularly like you take latest changes from P4 repository and working on latest code.
->   * Before working on new defect or feature sync the forked repository from upstream repository.
+>   * Before working on new defect or feature sync the repository with upstream repository.